rpi900/packages/README.md

 Releases
 ========

 I intend that the master branch always have the latest stable packages, with any new work in a development branch.
 With any new features I will bump the package version or release number of the package (`pkgver` and `pkgrel` respectively in the `PKGBUILD` file).
+The exception is the *rpi900* package, which tracks the kernel version.
 Find your current package version and release numbers as follows:

     pacman -Q rpirtscts     # => rpirtscts 1.0-1
-    pacman -Q dnt900        # => dnt900 0.3.5-1
-    pacman -Q rpi900        # => rpi900 1.0-2
+    pacman -Q rpi900        # => rpi900 3.18.7-4
     pacman -Q rpi900-ppp    # => rpi900-ppp 0.1-2